viktartse/CompetitiveCSharp/README.md

 var s = Read<string>();
 ````

-Every call of the `Read` method skips whitespace symbols, gets all non whitespace symbols until the new whitespace, and convert the sequence of the read characters into the type specified.
-Therefore, `Read<string>()` won't read a string with a space.
+Every call of the `Read` method skips whitespace symbols, gets all non whitespace symbols until the new whitespace, and converts the sequence of the read characters into the type specified.
+Therefore, `Read<string>()` will not read a string with a space.
 Only the part before space will be read.

 ### Read Array
 If you need to read an array, you can use the `ReadArray` method.